oyama/pico-midi-looper-ble/README.md

 To flash the firmware:

-1. Hold the `BOOTSEL` button while connecting your Pico W via USB.
+1. Hold the `BOOTSEL` button while connecting your Raspberry Pi Pico W via USB.
 2. Copy the `pico-midi-looper.uf2` file onto the mounted USB drive.
 3. The device will reboot and start running the looper.